codeGROOVE-dev/multicache/README.md

 - **Memory**: freelru and otter use less memory per entry
 - **Some traces**: CLOCK/LRU marginally better on purely temporal workloads (IBM Docker, Thesios)

-Run `make bench` or see gocachemark for full results.
+Run `make competive-bench` for full results.

 ## Algorithm

-S3-FIFO uses three queues: small (new entries), main (promoted entries), and ghost (recently evicted keys).
+multicache uses [S3-FIFO](https://s3fifo.com/), which features three queues: small (new entries), main (promoted entries), and ghost (recently evicted keys).
 New items enter small; items accessed twice move to main.
 The ghost queue tracks evicted keys in a bloom filter to fast-track their return.

-This implementation adds:
+multicache has been hyper-tuned for high performance, and deviates from the original paper in a handful of ways:

 - **Dynamic sharding** - scales to 16×GOMAXPROCS shards; at 32 threads: 21x Get throughput, 6x Set throughput vs single shard
 - **Tuned small queue** - 24.7% vs paper's 10%, chosen via sweep in 0.1% increments to maximize wins across 9 production traces